enemy100/foreman-sso-setup/README.md

 ### 4. Monitoring and Results
 - You can follow the progress in the Actions tab
 - If the workflow fails, check the logs for troubleshooting
-- On success, your Foreman instance will be SSO-enabled with Keycloak
+- On success, your Keycloak will be installed and ready for manual realm/client configuration

 ---